WebSocket

 .

-import { WebSocketConnection } from ' @twitchfy/eventsub '
+1import { WebSocketConnection } from '@twitchfy/eventsub'2

 To wait until the connection is fully operational you can either wait until the connect